 RUNNING (you might need to click on the refresh button).
 Once it does, you can click on the VNC icon (at the right side of the image below).

-If the VM fails, click on the VM and then in the
+If the VM fails, click on the VM and then the

-Log tab to see why it failed.
+Log tab to see why.
 Alternatively, you can look at the log file

 Step 5.
 Adding Network connectivity to your VM¶